 Currently we offer two versions of the course.
 They both use the same approach and cover the same ideas.
 All instructors understand that people often don’t have time to read all of the text provided, so the key ideas are clearly explained and discussed in class and in summary materials.

-Instead of Henry George’s original text, the modern version of Progress & Poverty takes advantage of Bob Drake’s modernized and shortened text, published in 2006 to make George’s ideas more accessible to the modern reader.
+The modern version of Progress & Poverty takes advantage of Bob Drake’s modernized and shortened text, published in 2006 to make George’s ideas more accessible to the modern reader.
 You’ll be given a copy of this book, which retains the flavor and structure, and all the essential ideas, of the original, when you begin the modern version of our course.
 This text is also available for sale, free on-line, or as an audio version.
-The modern version of Progress & Poverty is normally done in five or six sessions, over as many weeks, or consecutive days.
+The modern version of Progress & Poverty is normally done in five or six sessions, over as many weeks, or on consecutive days.